Latin Stuff about Badgers

 it is actually an omnivore (meaning that it eats both meat and plants).

-Species are given Latin names so that experts can put
+Animals are given scientific names so that experts can put

 -